masato0713/learnGit/readme.txt

-Git is a version control system.
-Flet us start to learn it.
+Git is a distributed version control system. let us start to learn it.